pencilzhang/MAC-light-field-saliency-net/README.md

 1. N. Li, J. Ye, Y. Ji, H. Ling, and J. Yu, “Saliency detection on light field,” in IEEE Conference on Computer Vision and Pattern Recognition, 2014.
 2. J. Zhang, M. Wang, J. Gao, Y. Wang, X. Zhang, and X. Wu, “Saliency detection with a deeper investigation of light field,” in International Joint Conference on Artificial Intelligence, 2015.
 3. N. Li, B. Sun, and J. Yu, “A weighted sparse coding framework for saliency detection,” in IEEE Conference on Computer Vision and Pattern Recognition, 2015.
-4. L. Wang, H. Lu, X. Ruan, and M.-H. Yang, “Deep networks for saliency detection via local estimation and global search,” in IEEE Conference on Computer Vision and Pattern Recognition, 2015, pp. 3183–3192.
+4. J. Zhang, M. Wang, L. Lin, X. Yang, J. Gao, and Y. Rui, “Saliency detection on light field: A multi-cue approach,” ACM Transactions on Multimedia Computing, Communications, and Applications, 2017.

 ## Citation